Wendy5735/pui-homework-template/final-project/README.md

 - “Scroll” visual hint is hard to see
 - In the profile page, grey and black interface doesn’t create a lot of contrast - maybe experiment with color shades like you have on project title page

-To address these points, I decided to add an introductory section labeled "00/05" on the project page to offer visitors a quick overview of who I am.
+To address these points, I might add an introductory section labeled "00/05" on the project page to offer visitors a quick overview of who I am.
 The feedback on revising the layout for the projects in the profile page may not significantly influence my design, as I’m interested in experimenting with stacking cards.
 However, I plan to increase the spacing to reveal more of each card.
 I will also refine the scroll visual hint to make it more prominent, ensuring users recognize how to navigate.
 Lastly, I may incorporate a gradient effect into the profile page to create a more cohesive look.

 ## Milestones